 Regarding release dates, the groundbreaking M1 chip came to the market in November 2020 with the 13-inch MacBook Pro & Air and Mac mini.

 The latest M2 chip, on the other hand, came to us in July 2022 with the 13-inch MacBook Pro and Air; that is 2 year of gap.
-However, the M1 MacBooks are still getting manufactured and available in the market.
+You can see this chip in Macbook Air 15 and 13-inch laptops.
+However, the M1 MacBooks are still being manufactured and available.

 Specifications: Apple M1 vs. M2 Chip